surifirstpin/biplus_documentation/docs/How to Create a Report.md

  ![
 ](https://raw.githubusercontent.com/sv18042016/fp1/caca3ad67049c43bc60a5fccae26182c81762732/images/funnel_chart.png)

-Using AcuBi you can view the funnel charts in different formats using the below check boxes:
+Using BiPlus you can view the funnel charts in different formats using the below check boxes:

  - **Sort** on selecting this check box, it enables data in the sorted order in funnel chart.